BenjaminWolfe/benjamin/log.md

 after running `blogdown::hugo_version()` to verify it's the same version I use.
 And then it worked.

+## Getting to MVP

+Of course I mean [minimum viable product][9] here.
+To me, a minimum viable product has

+* no real content yet,
+* a modicum of personalization so it looks like my site, and
+* no obvious boilerplate content so it looks like someone else's site.

+I took care of all of that in my [very next commit][10].
+(Commit note: Unfortunately, I no longer have admin privileges on my Mac, and I can't get `gitmoji-cli` to work.
+No more fancy emojis for now.)

+Next I wanted to add an icon, though.
+[According to the docs][11], the process is different depending on your version.
+Before v4.7 it's a bit more complicated.
+Thankfully, according to `./themes/hugo-academic/data/academic.toml`, I'm on v4.7.0.
+I simply had to "Save [my] icon as a square 512x512 pixel image named icon.png and place the image in [my] root assets/images/ folder[.]"
+For now—again, as an MVP—that meant using my standard image, and finding a [simple site][12] to convert it to the right size and type.

 [1]: https://djnavarro.net/post/starting-blogdown/
 [2]: https://twitter.com/djnavarro
 [3]: https://github.com/carloscuesta/gitmoji-cli